An Itch in Time: Plot

 Finally, after A. Flea sets off an explosion in his fur, the dog cannot stand it any longer.
-Yelping and dragging his posterior across the floor, at one point he stops briefly and says to viewers, "Hey, I better cut this out.
+Yelping and dragging his posterior across the floor, at one point he stops briefly and says to the viewers, "Hey, I better cut this out.
 I may get to like it." (reportedly an attempt by Clampett to bait the Hays Office censors, who ultimately left the gag intact).
 Elmer advances and the dog, realizing a bath is imminent, brakes and slides to a halt.
 He begs not to be taken for the bath, but Elmer grabs him and begins dragging him toward the inevitable.
 Suddenly, the flea is on Elmer, who begins to scratch.
 The dog then proceeds to carry him for a bath.
 There is a bar of soap on the floor on which the dog slips, landing both of them in the kitchen sink.
 The flea soon carries the two away on a plate, labelled as a "Blue Plate special", while singing about no more Meatless Tuesdays.
 Upon witnessing A. Flea carrying the dog and Elmer out of the house, Elmer's cat remarks, "Well, now I've seen everything."
-He then commits suicide by shooting himself in the head with a pistol (the shooting is cut from all modern airings).
+He then commits suicide by shooting himself in the head with a revolver (the shooting is cut from all modern airings).